google/filament/libs/filamentjs/docs/tutorial_redball.md

 skytex.setImageCube(engine, 0, pixelbuffer);
 ```

-Again, this is a lot of boilerplate, so Filament provides a Javascript utility for you.
-Replace
+Again, this is a lot of boilerplate.
+Filament provides a Javascript utility to make it easier.
-**create skybox** with the following.
+Replace **create skybox** with the following.

 ```js {fragment="create skybox"}
 const skydata = Filament.assets['pillars_2k_skybox.ktx'];